 This one is a little out of town, but up 285 so you miss the I-70 traffic.
-This is rated as a Green-Blue but it is one of the easier green/blue trails you will find.
-If you simply loop the Lodge Pole loop several times it is a very nice green route.
-There are lots of pines, aspens and shade for the hotter days.
+If you simply loop the Lodge Pole + Sunny Aspen loop several times it is a very nice green/blue route with plenty of old growth ponderosa pines, aspen and shade for the hotter days.
+Beginners should avoid the Old Ski Run trail, there are some more advanced blue features along several sections.
 Be aware it is very popular for hikers and bikers, go early to avoid the crowds.
 Also, it is very close to the highway and you do get a lot of road noise.
 Don’t let that stop you from enjoying this beautiful route though!

 Flying J Ranch – 3 mile loop

 Another amazing shorter option in Conifer is the Flying J Ranch loop.
 It’s a short loop all in a dense pine forest.
 Do the loop two times, once in each direction, to practice pacing.
 Lots of roots and small climbs with very little rocky, technical terrain.
 You will find many parents taking their young novice mountain bikers to this park for practice.

 Elk Meadows Park – 14 miles of trails

 I would consider this one of the harder green/blue trails out there.
 The easiest route is Sleepy “S” to Meadow View to Painters Pause Trail for a beginner friendly 5ish mile loop.
 It starts out with a wonderfully gradual hill on double track where you can practice hops over logs and moderate sized rocks, followed by a pretty intense hill with tight switchbacks that come out of nowhere.
 Make sure to follow the trail signs closely, all other trails in this park are blue/black for good reason!
 You are very likely to see elk on this trail as it came by it’s name naturally!